Deirdre Morley unable to attend Dublin District Court on Wednesday

 Ms Morley was further remanded in custody in her absence to appear again at the same court on March 4th.

-“She made no reply in response to each of the charges and was handed a copy of charge,” Det Sgt Kenny said at Ms Morley’s first hearing on January 29th, five days after the death of her children.
+“She made no reply in response to each of the charges ,” Det Sgt Kenny said at Ms Morley’s first hearing on January 29th.

-The court had then acceded to solicitor’s request to recommend continuing psychiatric assessment and assistance for the accused in custody.